Menu Close

 Place/distribution channels of Aldi

 Place usually refers to where the products of the company are available for customers to purchase.
 Aldi has thousands of stores in many countries around the world.
-It has over 960 stores in the UK, and more than 2100 stores across the USA (Smith, 2022).
-In Germany, it has over 4100 stores.
+It has around 1000 stores in the UK, and more than 2150 stores across the USA (Smith, 2023).
+In also has many stores in Germany.

 Customers can visit their nearest Aldi store or shop online.
 Aldi delivers products to most postal areas in the mainland UK, and interestingly, there is no minimum spending requirement for delivery.
 Customers can also select CollectPlus as a delivery option and collect their order from a selected collection point in the UK within 3-5 working days of their order being processed.